leon-luna-ray/power-planner/README.md

 ## Description

 Power Planner is a simple planner web application designed to help you organize your week effortlessly.
 It presents each day with dedicated text fields, allowing you to add simple notes, tasks, or reminders.
-A key feature of this planner is its automatic reset functionality, which clears all notes every Monday, preparing a fresh slate for your new week.

 ## Technologies